sal55/langs/MLang.md/readme.md

 Plus lots more.

+### The Context

+While I'm pleased that I do a somewhat better job than C (anyone could I think!), I'm aware that what I'm doing is just a microcosm of what languages are about these days.
+My products:

+* Lack most trendy modern features and advanced type systems
+* Are bare, unoptimising compilers that do no analysis
+* Only work on Windows64, and can only generate self-contained EXEs for that OS
+* Don't have tons of ready-to-use libraries, and creating new bindings is a chore
+* Have not been tested by 1000s of people on tens of millions of lines of code across diverse applications
+* There are no debugging tools, no language servers, no ready-made syntax highlighting
+* There are no tutorials or reference materials that are attractively presented (that means something Github markdown)
+* Having been used with no other software, only simple file operating systems, for the first 10-15 years, interaction with other software has always been poorly developed
+* The result is an insular suite of languages that can only communicate with the world via DLL libraries, and only via the simplest APIs
+* Some aspects have not been touched at all, such as threading, parallel execution, networking

+In short, they are small, personal limited languages, with implementations that are not complete nor robust enough for general use.
+I have in the past provided binaries, but I'm not happy about doing that, and doing the support necessary is not practical.

+So, why am I posting about this stuff?
+Since some have complained about this before.
+It's just for interest.
+Maybe there is something of value that people can take away from this.

 ### History

-M started off in the early 80s, and Q came long towards the late 80s.
+M started off in the early 80s, and Q came along towards the late 80s.
 You might have expected them to have evolved a lot more than they have!

 But they were just tools I devised, part-time, to help in my main work, and worked well enough.

 (Actually, they *have* evolved and become more polished, but along lines that I considered more useful.
-The languages have been kept simple.)
+The languages have been kept simple.
+I've written a more detailed summary of my various native code compilers [here](../mycompilers.md).)

 ### Future Development